BritishMachineVisionAssociation/cvss/index.md

 title: Home
 ---

-The 27th BMVA Computer Vision Summer School (CVSS) will take place between 15th - 19th July 2024 at Durham University, Durham, UK.
+The 27th BMVA Computer Vision Summer School (CVSS) will take place between 15th - 19th July 2024 at {{site.host-name}}, {{site.host-name-city}}.
 The event will consist of an intensive week of lectures and lab sessions covering a wide range of topics in Computer Vision.
 Lecturers are researchers in the field from some of the most active research groups in the UK and abroad.

 ## Attending